0-mostafa-rezaee-0/Langfuse-Chainlit-prompt-lab/README.md

-<h1 align="center">LangFuse + Chainlit POC</h1>
+<h1 align="center">POC: LangFuse + Chainlit</h1>

-This is a minimal proof-of-concept connecting Chainlit with LangFuse for prompt tracking and observability.
+This is a proof-of-concept connecting Chainlit with LangFuse for prompt tracking and observability.

 ## 1. Overview